Elam and Bender find Mrs. Torrance

 Bender was waiting for him in the street, looking miserable.
 "Find anything?"

 "No. How many buildings do you think there are?"

 "There are over three hundred structures still standing, and at least twice that many are rubble."

 Elam did the arithmetic.
-"We don't have time or resources to just randomly check every building.
+"We don't have time or resources to just randomly search every building.
 What was she doing here, anyway?"

 "How should I know?
 It makes no sense for her to be here.
-They were eager to leave.
+By all reports, they were eager to leave.
 She should have been back at the lodge."

 "Yes, I get that.
-But what was she doing here, on Cabot's Landing?
+But what was she doing here, on Cabot's Cove?
 Did she have a contract with the Syndicate?"